FOR THE YEAR ENDED MARCH 312022:

 |3.
 Individual Directors ||Nomination and Remuneration committee |

 |4.
-Non-independent directors Board as a whole and the Chairman ||Separate meeting of independent directors after taking views from executive directors. |
+Non-Independent directors Board as a whole and the Chairman ||Separate meeting of Independent Directors after taking views from Executive Directors and Other shareholders |

 |5.
-Board its Committees and individual Directors ||At the board meeting held after the meeting of the independent directors based on evaluation carried out as above. |
+Board its Committees and individual Directors ||At the Board Meeting held after the meeting of the Independent Directors based on evaluation carried out as above. |

 20. Numberof Meetings of the Board:

-The Board met five times during the financial year the details of which are given inthe Corporate Governance Report that forms part of this Annual Report.
-Theintervening gap between any two meetings was within the period prescribed by the Companies Act 2013.
+During the year under review the Board met six times.
+The details of Board Meetingsare set out in the Corporate Governance Report that forms part of this Annual Report.
+Theintervening gap between any two meetings was within the period prescribed under theCompanies Act 2013.

-22. Committees of the Board:
+21. Committees of the Board:

-Committee Nomination and Remuneration Committee Stakeholders' Relationship Committeeand Business Development and Risk Management Committee.
-All committees consist of acombination of Independent as well as non independent directors as stipulated under theprovisions of the Companies Act 2013.
+Currently the Board has three committees: the Audit Committee Nomination andRemuneration Committee and Stakeholders' Relationship Committee.
+All committees consist ofa combination of Independent as well as Non-Independent Directors as stipulated under theprovisions of the Companies Act 2013.

 A detailed note on the Board and its Committees is provided under the CorporateGovernance Report section in this Annual Report.
 The composition of the committees andcompliances as per the applicable provisions of the Act and Rules are as follows: